429error/browser-extension/README.md

-#  Browser Extension Journey: Learning the Basics
+#  Browser Extension Journey : Learning the Basics

 This repository is dedicated to my progress in learning how to build, debug, and deploy browser extensions.
 The project focuses on understanding the architecture of **Manifest V3**.